-Did you know that you can file online FIR in Bangalore through the city police website and the e-Lost Report App?
+Can you file an online FIR in Bangalore?
+The answer is you can’t, but you can file an online report for lost documents in Bangalore through the city police website and the e-Lost Report app.

-Do you want to find out more about how to file and FIR online through the website or E-lost App?
-Read on as this article discusses points such as what an FIR is, why you need to file and FIR and how to file it online.
+Do you want to learn more about filing an FIR online through the website or E-lost App?
+Please read this article, which discusses what an FIR is, why you need to file an FIR and how to file it online.

-Well, nobody likes visiting a police station but in some cases, it is a necessity.
-If you are the victim of a criminal offence or see one taking place, it is your right and duty to file an FIR on the basis of which an investigation can be started.
-Read on to learn more about online FIR Bangalore and how you can file them.
+Well, nobody likes visiting a police station, but in some cases, it is a necessity.
+If you are the victim of a criminal offence or see one taking place, it is your right and duty to file an FIR, based on which the concerned official will start an investigation.
+Learn more about online FIR Bangalore and how to file them.

 - Login to the website/ go to the App